 Rights under the CCPA

-Right to Request Deletion of Personal Information
+Right to Request Deletion or Corrections of Personal Information

 You have the right to request the deletion of any personal information about you which we have collected or maintained, subject to certain exceptions.
 You also have the right to request that we correct inaccurate personal information we may maintain about you.

 Right to Non-Discrimination for the Exercise of Your Privacy Rights